Meets: Fourth Thursday, 7:30 pm

 Purpose:

-The Borough has an appointed Historical and Architectural Review Board (HARB) in accordance with the State Act which enables the designation of Historic Districts in Pennsylvania.
-The Borough has an official Historic District which is "overlayed" on the Zoning District map.
-The HARB reviews all exterior building changes, additions, new construction, demolition, and signs, within the designated Historic District.
+The Borough has an appointed Historical and Architectural Review Board (HARB) in accordance with the State Act, which enables the designation of Historic Districts in Pennsylvania.
+The Borough has an official Historic District overlay on the Zoning District map.
+The HARB reviews all exterior building changes, additions, new construction, demolition, and signs within the designated Historic District.
 The Board does not regulate the repainting or color of buildings as long as no other construction is planned.

 Members: